Skip to main content

 Orlo Vista Flood Mitigation Project

 Residents of Orlo Vista, Orange County, are recognizing a significant milestone in flood protection and community resiliency.
-As the neighborhood successfully weathered Hurricane Milton in October 2024 with no significant flooding.
+As the neighborhood successfully weathered Hurricane Milton in October 2024 with no significant flooding even with 9.46 inches of rainfall within a 34-hour period.
 The Orlo Vista Flood Mitigation Project played a pivotal role.
 This marks a hopeful change from the devastating impacts of Hurricanes Irma in 2017 and Ian in 2022.
-Over a 34-hour period, the area endured 9.46 inches of rainfall, yet the newly enhanced drainage system ensured homes stayed dry and residents felt more secure.
 By tripling the capacity of three retention ponds through excavation and deploying additional pumps, the project showcased its effectiveness in protecting this historically vulnerable area.

 Aerial photo of the Orlo Vista flood mitigation retention ponds